Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the main results for coalescence

-The picture depicted before Lemma~\ref{lemm:structureAldous} is then a simple corollary.
-We state it uniformly on a convergent sequence in $\ell^2_\searrow$ because it will be convenient to prove the almost Feller property on $\calS$, Lemma~\ref{lemm:AlmostFeller}. \begin{coro} Let $x^n$ be a sequence in $\ell^2_\searrow$ converging to $x^\infty$ in $\ell^2$.
-Then, for any $\eps>0$, and any $T>0$ there exists $\eps_1$ and $\eps_2$ such that for any $n\in\NNbar$, with probability at least $1-\eps$ the following holds for any $t\in[0,T]$: \begin{enumerate}[(a)] \item every significant component of $\MG(x^n,t)$ is made of a connected \emph{heart} made of Large or Medium components of $\MG(x^n,0)$ to which are attached \emph{hanging trees} (each one attached by a single edge to the heart) of Small or Medium components of $\MG(x^n,0)$ such that the components of the trees attached to the heart are Small components and the mass contained in the hanging trees is less than $\eps_1$, \item no Medium or Small component of $\MG(x,0)$ belongs to a cycle in $\MG(x,t)$, \item $S(x,t)-S(x_{>\eps_2},t)\leq 2\eps_1^2$, \end{enumerate} where a component is \emph{significant} if it has size larger than $\eps$, \emph{Large} if it has size larger than $\eps_1$, \emph{Medium} for a size in $(\eps_2,\eps_1]$ and \emph{Small} for a size not larger than $\eps_2$. \end{coro}
+We may now state a precise version of the structural decomposition sketched just before Lemma~\ref{lemm:structureAldous}.
+We state it uniformly on a convergent sequence in $\ell^2_\searrow$ because it will be convenient to prove the almost Feller property on $\calS$, Theorem~\ref{theo:AlmostFellercoal}.

+When $\eps_2\leq \eps_1\leq \eps$ are three positive real numbers, we shall say that a component is \emph{significant} if it has size larger than $\eps$, \emph{Large} if it has size larger than $\eps_1$, \emph{Medium} for a size in $(\eps_2,\eps_1]$ and \emph{Small} for a size not larger than $\eps_2$. \begin{coro} Let $x^n$ be a sequence in $\ell^2_\searrow$ converging to $x^\infty$ in $\ell^2$.
+Then, for any $\eps>0$, and any $T>0$ there exists $\eps_1$ and $\eps_2$ such that for any $n\in\NNbar$, with probability at least $1-\eps$ the following holds for any $t\in[0,T]$: \begin{enumerate}[(a)] \item every significant component of $\MG(x^n,t)$ is made of a connected \emph{heart} made of Large or Medium components of $\MG(x^n,0)$ to which are attached \emph{hanging trees} (each one attached by a single edge to the heart) of Small or Medium components of $\MG(x^n,0)$ such that the components of the trees attached to the heart are Small components and the mass contained in the hanging trees is less than $\eps_1$, \item no Medium or Small component of $\MG(x^n,0)$ belongs to a cycle in $\MG(x^n,t)$, \item $S(x^n,t)-S(x^n_{>\eps_2},t)\leq 2\eps_1^2$, \end{enumerate} \end{coro}

 The proof of Lemma~\ref{lemm:structureAldous} relies essentially on Aldous' analysis of the multiplicative coalescent.

 \begin{proof}(of Lemma~\ref{lemm:structureAldous})